sanadsa/ML-Understanding-Clinical-Judgement/README.md

 - Python (version 3)
 - Git (optional, if you want to clone the project repository)

-### Usage

-- Upon running the script, follow the prompts and provide the necessary inputs to proceed with the decision-making process.

 ### License

 This project is licensed under the [MIT License](LICENSE).